jeremenichelli/personal-site/posts/2020-07-21-google-fonts-self-host-web-fonts.md

 With font files under my directory and style rules in place I proceed to navigate through a preview of the site, and to my surprise I see flashes of text on every single navigation.

-These flashes are usually a sign of the browser changing the font family of the page because a style change or because a font file's finished loading.
-My guess was cache wasn't working correctly with these new files.
+These flashes are usually a sign of the browser changing the font family of the page because a style has changed or a font file's finished loading.

 Looking at the HTTP Headers in the font files that Google delivers, they specify the following rule related to cache control.